John J. (Jack) McDonald

 McDonald went on to earn a master’s degree in physical education from Springfield College in 1984.

-In addition to assisting the University with raising funds for scholarships and facilities, McDonald has overseen fund-raising programs for the Quinnipiac community and charities, as well as raise thousands of dollars in his own community with the Irish Eyes are Miling (Cheshire Relay for Life), Labor Day Movie Night (Petit Family Foundation) and the Gurnet Saquish Beach Run (Gurnet Saquish Fire Fund).
+In addition to assisting the University with raising funds for scholarships and facilities, McDonald has overseen fund-raising programs for the Quinnipiac community and charities, as well as raise thousands of dollars in his own community with the Irish Eyes are Miling (Cheshire Relay for Life), Labor Day Movie Night (Petit Family Foundation), Gurnet Saquish Beach Run (Gurnet Saquish Fire Fund) and Irish Eyes are Miling at the University of NewEngland.

 The native of Braintree, Mass., resides in Marshfield.
 He and his wife, Linda, have four grown sons – Brian (& Jessica), Jim (& Nicole), Jack, and David.